 In certain parts of California, any new water heater installed in a home must be an ultra-low NOx model.
 NOx stands for nitrogen oxides, which are gases that are released by machines that burn natural gas, including tank water heaters.

-To reduce the amount of NOx being released in the air that can harm the environment, California’s South Coast Air Quality Management District (SCAQMD) and the San Joaquin Valley Air Pollution Control District (SJVAPCD) passed laws that require new water heaters that are rated for NOx emissions of less than 14 nanograms per joule.
-To make things simpler, you can look an ultra-low NOx water heaters, which means it complies with these new California laws.
+To reduce the amount of NOx being released into the air that can harm the environment, California’s South Coast Air Quality Management District (SCAQMD) and the San Joaquin Valley Air Pollution Control District (SJVAPCD) passed laws that require new water heaters that are rated for NOx emissions of less than 14 nanograms per joule.
+To make things simpler, you can look at ultra-low NOx water heaters, which means it complies with these new California laws.